tn-aixpa/rs-landslide-monitoring/README.md

 # RS-Landslide-Monitoring

 This project implements a pipeline for Landslides detection to detect and monitor ground deformation associated with landslides using Sentinel-1 Level-2A imagery.
-It processes raw .SAFE or .zip Sentinel-1 inputs, extracts NDVI and BSI indices, interpolates them to a monthly time series, applies BFAST (Breaks For Additive Season and Trend), and outputs change detection and probability maps.
+Given an area of interest and starting and ending dates, the project pipeline downloads the Sentinel-1 SLC images for that period that include the area of interest and divides the images acquired in the ascending direction from those in the descending direction into two folders.
+The time gap between two images acquired in a given direction has to be six days to improve the coherence between the two images.

+The project pipeline computes, for both ascending and descending directions, the interferometry between couples of images acquired every six days and derives the total displacement, coherence map, and local incident angle.
+It derives the horizontal and vertical displacement components from these products and merges them to obtain their cumulative sum and the displacement between each couple of images.
+The coherence maps are averaged, and the results are used to filter out the areas with the lowest coherence.

+The project pipeline output GeoTiff Raster files containing:

+- Cumulative sum and temporal variation of the horizontal displacement ;
+- Cumulative sum and temporal variation of the vertical displacement;
+- Cumulative sum and temporal variation of the total displacement of ascending and descending Sentinel-1 images;
+- Mean and temporal variation of the coherence maps;
+- Mean and temporal variation of the coherence maps of ascending and descending Sentinel-1 image;

 #### AIxPA